E9cipher/ai_chatbot/README.md

 ## Usage
 Simple.
 Just prompt a question and the chatbot will check if it has that answer.
 If so, he will respond.
 Else it will ask you to explain.

 ## MORE CHANGES WILL BE COMING SOON WITH ITS EXPLANATIONS.
-THIS REPOSITORY IS NOW BLANK, AS IT'S BEEN TESTING LOCALHOST
+THIS REPOSITORY IS NOW EMPTY, AS IT'S BEEN TESTING LOCALHOST

 ## Code of conduct
 This project has a [Code of Conduct](CODE_OF_CONDUCT.md)